section-engineering-education/engineering-education/articles/how-artificial-intelligence-has-transformed-the-sports-industry/index.md

 ### Conclusion

 Artificial intelligence is providing deeper insights to both players and the coaches.
 The support that artificial intelligence provides in sports can never be underestimated.
 This is even expected to disrupt the future of the sports industry as AI technology evolves.
-New training methods and new techniques, and even new ways of engaging with spectators will be discovered with AI technology evolution.
+We will discover new training methods, new techniques, and modern ways of engaging with spectators through the evolution of AI technology.
 With the current artificial intelligence applications, it can only be anticipated that there will be a steady use of AI technology in the future.

 ---
 Peer Review Contributions by: [Lalithnarayan C](/engineering-education/authors/lalithnarayan-c/)